-Intution on exponential growth and it's affects on investement returns.
+Observations on exponential growth and its affects on investment returns.

 This article has charts and some interactive elements.
 Reading on a bigger screen might get you more out of the article.